kiril-gichevski/password-generator/README.md

 so we end up with exactly the same number of integers defined by the user.
 At the end we join all the slices in one resulting slice.
 After that the resulting slice is shuffled.
 The complexity of the algorithm is 3 O(n).
-Once we iterate through the full length when we assign the values of the separate slices,
+The first time is when we iterate through the full length and we assign the values of the separate slices,
-the second time is when we do the appending of the slices
+the second time is when we do the appending/merging of the slices
-and the third time is when we shuffle the resulting slice
+and the third time is when we shuffle the resulting slice.